What is Hanami? Viewing Cherry Blossoms!

 Rule 4: Minimize your Garbage

 Drinking and snacking are some of the main points of hanami, so it is no surprise hanami season generates a lot of garbage.
-Keep in mind that public areas in Japan don’t always provide garbage bins.
-And don’t try to leave a bag of garbage outside of a convenience store.
-Because, just like the Japanese World Cup fans who made headlines in 2014, the proper way to clean up after ourselves in Japan is to bring the trash home.
+Keep in mind that public areas in Japan rarely provide garbage bins and if they do, they fill up quickly during hanami season.
+Don’t leave a bag of garbage next to an overflowing garbage bin, and don’t try to leave a bag of garbage outside of a convenience store.
+Because, just like the Japanese World Cup fans who made headlines in 2014, the proper way to clean up after yourself in Japan is to bring the trash home.
 Make sure to recycle accordingly too.

 Rule 5: Mind the Noise